OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 Visitors can learn more about how to make these requests here.
 You may also contact us using the contact information below, and we will consider your request in accordance with applicable laws.

 Residents in the Designated Countries and other regions may have additional rights under their laws.
-Learn More.

 4.3 Account Closure